silasary/ffxii-poptracker/README.md

 # AP support

 This is a quick & dirty WIP fork of [jeeves833's FFXII PopTracker pack](https://github.com/jeeves833/ffxii-poptracker), which aims to add Archipelago autotracker support.
+This version of the tracker is built for version 0.4.0 of the Archipelago world.

 Currently, only autotracking items is supported.
 No promises on locations.